-Data come from interviews with 70 Jewish low-income women of diverse backgrounds of Israel.
-The criteria for sampling was twofold: single mothers with dependent children and family income below the poverty line.
-Participants were recruited through public social services, non-profit organizations and community centers providing services for this population.
-The sample was highly diverse in terms of age, education, kind of job and living location (urban, rural).
+We interviewed seventy Jewish low-income single mothers who had dependent children and whose family income was below the poverty line.
+Participants were recruited through public social services, non-profit organisations and community centres providing services to this population.
+The sample was highly diverse in terms of age, education, kind of job and place of residence (urban, rural).
 The women ranged in age from 21 to 53 years.
-About half of participants (0.56, n= 39) were employed in paid jobs.
-Twenty four percent (0.24, n= 17) of participant's income come from a mix of paid jobs and benefits from the National Insurance Institute, and about a 0.20 participants (n=14) were unemployed or actively seeking work and depend only on the benefits of the national insurance institute.
-Occupations held by the women were diverse, including nurses, human services workers, hairstylists, elderly caregiver, seller or cashier in a store, secretary and cleaning job.
-Approximately 50% of the sample worked in lower-paid office and service jobs.
-Thirty per cent (n = 21) of the women had not completed elementary or high school, 43% (n = 30) had completed high school or its equivalent, 0.27 (n = 19) reported college or postgraduate degree.
-Fifty percent of the women were divorced, 10% were widowed, 22% were single, and 18% were separated.
+More than half of the participants (0.56, n= 39) were employed in paid jobs.
+An addition 24 per cent (0.24, n= 17) had income from a mix of paid jobs and benefits from the National Insurance Institute.
+Fourteen individuals were unemployed or actively seeking work and depended only on National Insurance benefits.
+The women held a variety of positions, including as nurses, human services workers, hairstylists, elderly caregivers, salespeople or cashiers in store, secretaries and cleaners.
+About half worked in lower-paid office and service jobs.
+Thirty per cent (n = 21) of the women had not completed elementary or high school, 43 per cent (n = 30) had completed high school or its equivalent, and 27 per cent (n = 19) reported a college or postgraduate degree.
+Half of the women were divorced, 10 per cent were widowed, 18 per cent were separated and 22 per cent were single.

-Data Collection
+Data collection

-Data were collected through semi-structured personal interviews.
-Interviewers conducted intensive, systematic, taped interviews that lasted from one to two and half hours, with most lasting approximately two hours.
-Most of interviews were conducted at the participant's home, depending on the participant’s preference.
-Interviews followed an interview guide and asked each participant the same questions, most of the time in the same order.
-The guide provided structure for the information being sought and yielded an abundance of information.
+Data were collected through semi-structured interviews, which each ran from one to two and half hours; most lasted about two hours.
+The participants chose the setting for the interviews, most often their homes.
+Each participant was asked the same questions, mostly in the same order, based on the interview guide that we developed.

-Data Analysis
+Data analysis

-Using a social constructionist analysis that is based on a critical stance toward taken-for-granted knowledge, knowledge as an interactive process and historical and cultural specificity, we tried to highlight the importance of social and cultural context in framing participants' construction of money, elucidating links between participants and their social worlds.
-These points also lead us to questions about power in money construction and money-action.
-Specifically, we were concerned with how the money comes to be endowed with meaning among low-income single mothers, and how these meanings are reproduced, negotiated and transformed through social practice and social relations.
-The data were analyzed and categorized using a thematic analysis approach.
-Data analysis was conducted and discussed by the authors until deemed to be sufficiently illuminating, contextualized, coherent and relationally grounded.
+Using a social constructionist analysis that takes a critical stance toward taken-for-granted knowledge, assumes that knowledge is an interactive process, and provides historical and cultural specificity, we aimed to determine the role of the social and cultural context in framing participants' construction of money.
+Specifically, we were concerned with how money comes to be endowed with meaning by low-income single mothers and how these meanings are reproduced, negotiated and transformed through social practice and social relations.
+The data were analysed and categorised using a thematic analysis approach.
+Data analysis continued until the results were deemed to be sufficiently illuminating, contextualised, coherent and relationally grounded.

 Findings

-The study shows five main constructions of money.
-These representations include survival money, motherhood money, earned money, coping money and resistance money.
+We found that the lone mothers generated five main social constructions of money: survival money, motherhood money, earned money, coping money and resistance money.

-Survival money
+Money equals survival